Jill Saulnier: NCAA

-In February 2011, she committed to join the Cornell Big Red of the ECAC.
-In her first three career NCAA games, she registered ten points (seven goals, three assists), along with a +6 rating.
-In her college debut versus the Colgate Raiders women's ice hockey program on October 25, Saulnier netted four goals.
+In February 2011, she committed to join the women's hockey program at Cornell University.
+In her first three career NCAA games, she registered seven goals and ten points.
+In her college debut versus Colgate University on October 25, 2011, Saulnier netted four goals.
 Her four-goal night was the first for Cornell since Jessica Campbell scored four against Robert Morris in the second game of the 2010–11 season.
 She scored her first career goal when she was out on the Big Red's first power play of the game.
 In her next game versus the Yale Bulldogs, she registered one goal and two assists while scoring two goals in her third game versus the Brown Bears women's ice hockey squad.
 For the month of October 2011, she was tied for first in the ECAC in goals scored (while the other player appeared in eight games).
 In a game on November 1, 2011, the Cornell Big Red scored at least nine goals in one game for the third consecutive contest.
 It was senior captain Chelsea Karpenko's 100th career game, as Saulnier led all Big Red players with two goals and three assists in a 9–2 triumph over the Syracuse Orange women's ice hockey program.

 Hockey Canada

 In August 2008, Saulnier was a member of Canada's National Women's Under-18 Team, competing in a three-game series against the United States in Lake Placid.
 The following year, Saulnier was a member of Canada's National Women's Under-18 Team that competed in a three-game series against the United States in Calgary.
 Also, in 2009, she won a silver medal with Canada's National Women's Under-18 Team at the 2009 IIHF World Women's Under-18 Championships.
 In a March 24, 2010, contest versus the OWHA All-Stars, Saulnier played for the Canadian National Under 18 Women's Team.
 Saulnier would register an assist in the contest as the OWHA All-Stars defeated the Under 18 team by a 3–2 tally.
 In April 2010 she won a gold medal with Canada's National Women's Under-18 Team at the 2010 IIHF World Women's Under-18 Championships in Chicago, beating Team USA in OT.

 She played for Canada's National Women's Under-22 Team in a three-game series vs. the United States in Toronto in August 2010.
 Saulnier was an assistant captain at the 2010 IIHF Under 18 Women's World Championships.
 She finished fourth in tournament scoring with four goals and six assists in five games.

 On January 11, 2022, Saulnier was named to Canada's 2022 Olympic team.
-The team won the gold medal, defeating the United States in the final 3-2.
+The team won the gold medal, defeating the United States in the final 3–2.